 Manuel Antonio National Park remains the most visited national park in Costa Rica for many reasons.
 Scenic mountains come down to kiss the coast where beautiful coves defined by dramatic rocky outcroppings are filled with soft white sand.
 Tidepools appear at low tide plus monkeys, sloths, iguanas, and more make their home here living seaside in rainforest trees.

 After your tour, you’ll be treated to lunch at a local fresh seafood restaurant that also offers Costa Rica’s favorite dish, a “casada” comprised of beans and rice, choice of fish, meat, egg or cheese, salad, and typically has fried plantains.
-The restaurant overlooks the ocean and gives you the opportunity to relax after your 2 to 3 hour hike through the park.
+The restaurant overlooks the ocean and gives you the opportunity to relax after your 2 to 3-hour hike through the park.

 Round trip transportation is included from your local hotel and depending on how far away it is, can take between 15 minutes to an hour each way.
 Whereas this tour operator has shortened the entrance wait time during peak season, the operator cannot change delays caused by park management.
-The park is closed on Mondays and children, five years old and younger, are free.
+The park is closed on Tuesdays and children, five years old and younger, are free.